Philip Hill-Pearson

 Philip Hill-Pearson is a British actor.
+He is best known for his roles as Bruce Donnelly in Shameless (2010) and as D.C.
+Clough in Coronation Street (2016–2018).

+Early life

 He trained at East 15 Acting School, graduating in 2009.
 Shortly after graduating from the drama school, he was cast as Bruce Donnelly in the comedy drama series Shameless.

+Career

-Following on from this, he went on to work in a range of differing television programs, including Good Cop and Doctors, and also films such as United, with David Tennant, and Steven Spielberg's adaptation of Michael Morpurgo's War Horse.
+He went on to work in a range of differing television programmes, including Good Cop and Doctors, and also films such as United, with David Tennant, and Steven Spielberg's adaptation of Michael Morpurgo's War Horse.
 Alongside his extensive work in British film and television, Pearson also worked with the Hull Truck Theatre on their stage production of The Rise and Fall of Little Voice in 2011, playing the role of Billy.